OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ### Implement deleting the appointment log

-To undo logging or delete the logged appointment notes so a replacement log can be saved, use Microsoft Graph to [clear the custom properties object](/graph/api/resources/extended-properties-overview?view=graph-rest-1.0&preserve-view=true) when the user taps **Delete log** in the task pane.
+To undo logging or delete the logged appointment notes so a replacement log can be saved, use Microsoft Graph to [clear the custom properties object](/graph/api/resources/extended-properties-overview?view=graph-rest-1.0&preserve-view=true) when the user selects the appropriate button in the task pane.

 ---